They say that the quiet guys are the most dangerous. Dominic Garrini certainly fits that description.

 Dominic Garrini: My background in martial arts began during my junior year of high school.
 I was a big fan of the UFC (Ultimate Fighting Championship) and I’d always hear Joe Rogan (UFC announcer, comedian, podcaster) go on about how the best base for MMA (Mixed Martial Arts) was amateur wrestling.
 So, I started wrestling my junior year.
 (I had a coaching change going into my senior year where I would end up being coached by Brian Dolph a D1 NCAA National Champion at Indiana and an alternate at the 2000 Olympic Games.)

-Make no lies I was awful at amateur wrestling, but I always came back and was willing to learn.
+Make no lies, I was awful at amateur wrestling.
+But, I always came back and was willing to learn.
 This allowed me to start coaching on the staff after I graduated.
 While at the Ohio state wrestling tournament in 2009, I had the chance to meet Olympic gold medalist, and now UFC fighter, Henry Cejudo.
 I spoke with him about wanting to start jiu-jitsu.
 He willed me into it.
 I stepped through the doors of East Coast Martial Arts almost nine years ago and have never left.

-When I began training, I was doing so just as an attempt to learn to do MMA, but over time I feel in love with Brazilian Jiu-Jitsu and the competition aspect of it.
+When I began training, I was doing so just as an attempt to learn to do MMA, but over time I fell in love with Brazilian Jiu-Jitsu and the competition aspect of it.
 My coach Chad Kuhn never pushed me to compete but always encouraged it.
 And when we hooked up with Mark Vives out of New Breed Training Center in Chicago, I jumped full steam into BJJ training.
 Between the years of 2009 and 2015, I’ve probably had over 200 competitive jiu-jitsu fights.
 I competed in the Pan Ams and World Championships and any other tournaments I could.
 Overall, I was extremely successful.
 At one point I even obtained a Top 10 ranking in the world in no-gi.
 Though at some point in 2015, I just didn’t feel like competing anymore and was a little burnt out.
 So during that off-time, I delved into something I loved prior to the UFC: pro wrestling.
 That’s why I’m here now.
 However, I still actively train in BJJ on a weekly basis.